| | | |

 Forget the network.
 The problem lives in the Credential Provider.

-Ever since Kubernetes kicked out the in-tree cloud providers (the “Great Decoupling”), kubelet doesn’t know how to talk to AWS ECR or Azure ACR by itself.
+Ever since Kubernetes removed the in-tree cloud providers — the “Great Decoupling” — kubelet doesn’t know how to talk to AWS ECR or Azure ACR by itself.
 Now it leans on an external helper: the Kubelet Credential Provider.

-12345.dkr.ecr.us-east-1.amazonaws.com/app:v1. - Exchange: It asks the Credential Provider plugin for a short-lived auth token from the cloud (think AWS IAM or Azure Entra ID).
+2. Exchange: It asks the Credential Provider plugin for a short-lived auth token from the cloud (AWS IAM or Azure Entra ID)

-- Validation: The cloud checks if your Node’s IAM Role is legit.
+3. Validation: The cloud checks if your Node’s IAM Role is legitimate

-- Pull: With a valid token, kubelet hands it off to the registry.
+4. Pull: With a valid token, kubelet hands it to the registry

-But if Step 3 fails—maybe the token is expired, the clock is out of sync, or the instance metadata service is down—the registry throws back a 401 Unauthorized.
+If Step 3 fails — expired token, clock out of sync, instance metadata service down — the registry throws back a 401 Unauthorized.
 Kubelet sees “pull failed” and gives you the generic error.
+The registry is innocent.

 The 5-Minute Diagnostic Protocol